Learn more about the submission process:

 Requests should include a detailed description and rationale for the initiative, a detailed budget breakdown, description of the target audience as well as project proposal that may include background, research objectives, knowledge/data gaps addressed, impact on improving patient care, expected outcomes and/or plans for dissemination of outcomes.

 Giving back to the community is an essential part of Roche’s partnering philosophy.
 Roche provides sponsorship support for translational, clinical, and healthcare-related education events, workshops and conferences.
 These requests may or may not align to one of Roche’s therapeutic areas of interest and may be requested on behalf of either a Healthcare-Related Entity or Healthcare Organization.
-As a matter of corporate policy, Roche does not provide sponsorship support for fundraising events such as galas, walks, rides, golf tournaments, etc. We encourage you to speak with your Roche representative prior to submission if you have questions regarding sponsorship eligibility.
+We encourage you to speak with your Roche representative prior to submission if you have questions regarding sponsorship eligibility.

 Requests for sponsorship should include a detailed description and rationale for the initiative, description of the target audience, events dates, location and anticipated audience numbers, agenda or draft agenda, sponsorship package and/or letter of request including details on the tangible benefits to Roche.
 The request should also include a detailed cost breakdown of how sponsorship funds will be used.
 For example, room rental, catering, speaker fees, etc., as well as details related to other funders involved in supporting the event.

 Roche’s philanthropy program aims at making a meaningful impact in our communities through both financial support and employee volunteerism.
 Our efforts have a broad alignment to our organization as a healthcare company, which allows Roche Canada to consider requests that explicitly align with our approach to philanthropy and may not align with Roche’s therapeutic areas of interest.